 As increasing numbers of people seek to take control of their personal wellbeing, the demand for evidence-based practices and resources are on the rise.
-An educator and researcher at heart, AnJenette draws her knowledge and wisdom from her expansive experience of more than three decades in Lifestyle Medicine and Mindful Practices.
+An educator at heart, AnJenette draws her knowledge and wisdom from her expansive experience of more than three decades in Lifestyle Medicine and Mindful Practices.
 AJ currently offers INHALE EXHALE SMILE® Meditation and Mindfulness Targeted Skills-Based Training for Stress Resiliency and Optimal Wellbeing to Adults and Youth.

 Who is AnJenette aka AJ?

-AnJenette (AJ) Afridi, MA, ERYT-500, is a pioneer in Lifestyle Medicine, Mindful Practices, and Creator of INHALE EXHALE SMILE® Meditation and Mindfulness Targeted Skills-Based Training for Stress Resilience and Optimal Wellbeing.
+AnJenette Afridi, MA is a pioneer in Lifestyle Medicine, Mindful Practices, and Creator of INHALE EXHALE SMILE® Meditation and Mindfulness Targeted Skills-Based Training for Stress Resilience and Optimal Wellbeing.
 AnJenette is a Lifestyle Medicine Consultant and a Meditation and Mindfulness Master Teacher with 30+ years in private practice.
 “AJ’s” professional credentials include a Master’s Degree in Psychology (MA) 1997, Experienced Registered Yoga Teacher (ERYT-500) 2002, American Psychological Association (APA) Member 1996, American College of Lifestyle Medicine Member, Academy of Integrative Health & Medicine Member, and Harvard Medical School CEU’s in Lifestyle Medicine and Mind Body Medicine (Herbert Benson, MD) the last 15 years.
 AJ is currently pursuing her doctorate in psychology.

-INHALE EXHALE SMILE® Meditation and Mindfulness Targeted Skills-Based Integrated Training / LIFESTYLE MEDICINE for Adults.
+INHALE EXHALE SMILE® Meditation and Mindfulness Targeted Skills-Based Training for Stress Resiliency and Optimal Wellbeing.
+Adults and Youth.

 ~ Targeted Meditation Methods: NeuroMeditation* (Focus, Open Monitoring/Mindfulness, Open Heart, Quiet Mind), Loving Kindness Meditation, Self-Compassion Meditation, Five Senses Imagery Meditation, Mindfulness Meditation, Yoga Meditation, Chakra Meditation, Body Scan Meditation, Progressive Relaxation Meditation, Sitting Meditation, Movement Meditation, Walking Meditation, Mantra Meditation, Breath Awareness Meditation, Sound Meditation.

-~ Targeted Mindfulness Methods: Mindful Wholesome Eating, Focused Mindfulness, Mindfulness Gratitude, Everyday Mindfulness, Mindful Compassion, Mindful Pain Management, Mindful Stress Management, Mindful Communication.
+~ Targeted Mindfulness Methods: Mindful Wholesome Eating, Focused Mindfulness, Mindful Walking, Mindfulness Gratitude, Everyday Mindfulness, Mindful Compassion, Mindful Pain Management, Mindful Stress Management, Mindful Communication.

 ~ Adjunct Methods: Music, Movement, Laughter, Yoga.